Security summary

 1- Registration

 When a DekkoSecure user creates their account, an encryption key pair (public and private key) is generated on the client (the web app).
+Public and private keys are generated using ECC with a 384-bit key length.
 The public key and a secured version of private key (encrypted using the user's password) are stored on DekkoSecure's sovereign cloud.

 2 - Authentication